KaeptnBalu/Arduino_Spot_Welder_V2/KiCad_PCB_Files/Version 2.2/README.md

 The new "AutoPulse" feature only needs 5 small additional parts on the pcb.
 (470 Ohm resistor, 620 Ohm resistor, z-diode 4,3V 0,5w, 2,54mm jumper, 2 pin 2,54mm male header).
 Resistor R13 does not need to be populated.
 It was meant as a pull down resistor, but after looking close to the schematic i realised R14 + R15 already do the pull down to GND.

 To activate the "AutoPulse" feature simply plug a jumper on the male 2 pin header named "Auto_Pulse" which connects the two pins.

+You can get the new V2.2 PCB Sets here: https://malectrics.eu/